hackoregon/2019-backend-cookiecutter-django/README.rst

 -  project_short_description: A brief description of the project
 -  version: initial version of the app, should be 0.1.0 if new project
 -  open_source_license: Type of License to apply
+-  gis_project: Boolean as to whether to include django-restframework-gis package in setup.py dependencies

 Example
 ~~~~~~~